On This Page

 Park Size: 2,299 hectares

-Caution: Falling rock from the cliff face is very common.
+- Caution: Falling rock from the cliff face is very common.
 Hikers are reminded to stay on designated trails and avoid areas below the cliff face.
 Use caution on steep sections of trail and where the trail surface is loose.
-As well keep children under adult supervision where the trail winds atop the cliffs.
+Keep children under adult supervision where the trail winds atop the cliffs.

 Turn East onto Mabel Lake Road.
 Continue for 2km down Mabel Lake Road and take a left hand turn onto Brash Allen Road heading north.
 At 1.4 km, Brash Allen road forks – stay right and continue down the unpaved road for 1.6 km until you reach the parking lot on the left, which is also where the Tplaqin trail begins.

 Nature and Culture